kylehotchkiss/us-embassy-immigrant-visas/readme.md

 * Recomment code in `downloadPDFs()`
 * Inside `_output/` there will be a `full.json` with line-by-line reading of the data from the PDFs, and `aggregates.json` which clumps visa categories together and generates counts for each embassy

+## Copies of PDFs
+They're freely available on the Department of State's website but I'm not comfortable hosting copies and I'm not sure under which licence or laws the PDFs are released.